Section 1 – Introduction

 - YUV Curves

-Our favourite way to brighten an image, the YUV curves gives you control over which parts of the image you change.
+The YUV curves effect is a great way to adjust the brightness of an image, gives you control over which parts of the image you change.

 - YUV Curves & keyframing